bnkc/morningbot/README.md

 ## What is it?

-I live in Ohio, which means basically the weather is incredibly unpredictable, sort of like Horton Hears a Who!
+I live in Ohio, which means the weather is incredibly unpredictable, sort of like Horton Hears a Who!
 Because of this, checking the weather on a daily basis is a must.
 Sometimes I forget and step outside in shorts to quickly find myself in ankle high snow. **Morning Bot** makes sure this doesnt happen.
 Every morning I recieve a text from **Morning Bot** that gives cliff notes on what the weather is like.
 Additionally **Morning Bot** is location dependant on your phone.
 Yes, this means you can travel and still get weather updates on wherever you might find yourself.

 ## Main Features
 Here are just a few of the things that **Morning Bot** does well: